West Virginia Code

 (2) Drug Enforcement Administration special agents;

 (3) United States Marshal’s Service marshals and deputy marshals;

 (4) United States postal service inspectors;

 (6) United States secret service special agents;

 (7) Bureau of alcohol, tobacco, and firearms special agents;

-(8) Police officers employed pursuant to 40 U.S.C. §§318 and 490 at the federal bureau of investigation's criminal justice information services division facility located within this state;
+(8) Police officers employed at the Federal Bureau of Investigation’s criminal justice information services division facility located within this state;

 (9) Law enforcement commissioned rangers of the national park service;